phax/as2-lib/README.md

   * **[as2-peppol-server](https://github.com/phax/as2-peppol-server)** - a stand alone Servlet based server to receive [PEPPOL](http://www.peppol.eu) AS2 messages.

 Versions <= 1.1.0 are compatible with ph-commons < 6.0.
 Versions >= 2.0.0 are compatible with ph-commons >= 6.0.

-This project is licensed under the FreeBSD License.
+`as2-lib` is licensed under the FreeBSD License.
+The subproject `as2-partnership-mongodb` is licensed under the Apache 2 license.

 #News and noteworthy